-THODS OF M HODS OF MEASUREMENT Method Description was a management of the property o Research Design Advantages may make the property of the proper Disadvantages.
-Oueston A paper and pencil method for obtaining responses to statements or questions by using a form on which participants provide opinions or factual information.
-Relatively inexpensive, quick way to collect large amounts of data from large samples in short amount of time; Convenient for respondents to complete; Anonymity can result in more honest responses; Questionnaires are available; Well suited for answering questions related to "What?"
-"Where?" and "How many?"
-Limited ability to know if one is actually measuring what one intends to measure; Limited ability to discover measurement errors; Question length and breadth are limited; No opportunity to probe or provide clarification; Relies on participants' ability to recall behavior, events; Limited capability to measure different kinds of outcomes; Must rely on self-report; Not well suited to answering questions related to "How?" and "Why?"; Difficult with low-literacy groups.
-One-to-One Interview An interaction between two people in which information is gathered relative to respondent's knowledge, thoughts and feelings about different topics.
-Anantitative of the control of the c Allows greater depth than questionnaire; Data is deeper, richer, has more context; Interviewer can establish rapport with respondent; Interviewer can clarify questions; Good method for working with low-literacy respondents; Higher response and completion rates; Higher response and completion rates; Allows for observation of nonverbal gestures.
-Requires a lot of time and personnel; Requires highly trained, skilled interviewers; Limited number of people can be included; Is open to interviewer's bias; Prone to respondents giving answers they believe are "expected" (social desirability); No anonymity; Potential invasiveness with personal questions.
-Onstructured Totally free response pattern; allows respondent to express ideas in own way and time.
-Value Can elicit personal information; Can gather relevant unanticipated data; Interviewer can probe for more information.
-Requires great skill on part of interviewer; More prone to bias in response interpretation; Data are time-consuming to analyze.
+THODS OF ME HODS OF MEASUREMENT : !
+Description Research Design Advantages Advantages Disadvantages Questionnaire A paper and pencil method for obtaining responses to statements or questions by using a form on which paracapans provide opmions or factual information Otherweenie Relatively inexpensive, quick way to collect large samples in short amount of time; Convenient for respondents to complete.
+Anonymity can result in more honest responses; Ouestionnaires are available.
+Well suited for answering questions related to "What?"
+"Whitee?" and "How many?"
+Limited ability to know if one is actually measuring what one intends to measurent errors.
+Cuestion length and breadth are limited.
+No opportunity to probe or provide clarification: Relies on participants ability to recall behavior, events, Limited capability to measure different kinds of outcomes; Must rely on self-report.
+Not well suited to answering questions related to 'How?' and "Why?"; Difficult with low-literary groups.
+One-to-One Interview An interaction between two people in C which information is gathered relative to C respondent's knowledge, thoughts and feelings about different topics.
+Quantitative/ Qualizative Allows greater depth than questionnaire; Interviewer can establish rapport with responden; Interviewer cari clarify questions; Coord method for working with low-literacy respondents; Higher response and completion rates; Higher response and completion rates; Allows for observation of nonverbal gostures.
+Requires a lot of time and personnel: Requires highly trained, skilled interviewers.
+Limited number of people can be included: Is open to interviewers bias; Prone to respondents groung answers they believe are "expected" (social desirability).
+No anouymity: Potential invasiveness with personal questions.
+Instructured lotally free response pattern; allows respondent to express ideas in own way and trine.
+Amajjiran Can elicit personal information.
+Can gather referant unanticipated data.
+Interviewer can probe for more information.
+Reguires great skill on part of interviewer; More prone to bias in response interpretation; auton; Data are time-consuming to analyze.
 Semistructured Limited free response, built around a set of basic questions from which interviewer may branch off.
-Qualitative/ Quantitative Combines efficiency of structured interview with ability to probe and investigate interesting responses.
-Cannot do true exploratory research; Predetermined questions limit ability to mobe further
+Qualitative/ Quantitative Combines efficiency of seructured interview with ability to probe and investigate interesting responses.
+Cannot do true exploratory research; Predecermined questions limit ability to probe further.

-Method Description Research Design Advantages Disadvantages Structured Predetermined questions, often with structured responses.
+// Structured Predetermined questions, often with struc- tured responses.
 Quantitative Easy to administer; Does not require as much training of interviewer.
 Less ability to probe for additional information; Unable to clarify ambiguous responses.
 Focus Group Interviews with groups of people (anywhere from four to 12) selected because they share certain characteristics relevant to the question of study.
 Interviewer encourages discussion and expression of differing opinions and viewpoints.
-Qualitative Studies participants in natural, real-life atmosphere; Allows for exploration of unanticipated issues as they are discussed; Can increase sample size in qualitative evaluation; Can save time and money; Can stimulate new ideas among participants; Can gain additional information from observation of group process; Can promote greater spontaneity and candor.
-Interviewer has less control than in a one-to-one interview; Data is sometimes difficult to analyze; Must consider context of comments; Requires highly trained observermoderators; Cannot isolate one individual's train of thought throughout.
+Qualitative Studies participants in natural, real-life atmosphere: Allows for exploration of unanticipated issues as they are discussed; Can increase sample size in qualitative evaluation; Can save thine and money; Can samulate new ideas among participants; Can gain additional information from observation of group process; Can promote greater spontaneity and candor.
+Interviewer has less control than in a one-to-one interview: Data is sometimes difficult to analyze; Must consider context of comments: Requires highly trained observer-moderators; Cannot isolate one individuals train of thought throughout.
 Phone Interview One-to-one conversation over the phone.
-Qualitative/ Quantitative Potentially lower cost; Anonymity may promote greater candor.
-Not everyone has a phone; Unlisted numbers may present sampling bias; No opportunity to observe nonverbal gestures.
-Participant Observation Measuring behaviors, interactions, processes by directly watching participants.
-Qualitative/ Quantitative Spontaneous quality of data that can be gathered; Can code behaviors in a natural setting such as a lunch room or hallway; Can provide a check against distorted perceptions of participants; Works well with a homogeneous group; Good technique in combination with other methods; Well suited for study of body language (kinesics) and study of people's use of personal space and its relationship to culture (proxemics).
-Quantification and summary of data is difficult; Recording of behaviors and events may have to be made from memory; Difficult to maintain objectivity; Very time-consuming and expensive; Requires a highly trained observer.
-Participant As Observer The evaluator's role as observer is known to the group being studied and is secondary to his or her role as participant.
-Qualitative/ Quantitative Evaluator retains benefits of participant without ethical issues at stake.
-Difficult to maintain two distinct roles; Other participants may resent observer role; Observer's presence can change nature of the interactions being observed.
+Qualitative/ Potentially lower cost; • Not everyone has a phone; Quantitative Augusymity may promote greater eandor.
+Unlisted numbers may present sampling bias; No opportunity to observe nonverbal gestures.
+Participant Observation Measuring behaviors, interactions, processes by directly watching participants Quantitative/ Qualitative/ Quantitative bias; • No opportunity to observe nonverbal